-The first issue is whether NYSOH properly determined that you were eligible for an APTC of up to \$213.00 per month.
+The first issue is whether NYSOH properly determined that you were eligible for an APTC of up to \$37.00 per month.

-The application that was submitted on January 29, 2016 listed an annual household income of \$26,000.00 and the eligibility determination relied upon that information.
+The application that was submitted on May 31, 2016 listed an annual household income of \$44,195.84 and the eligibility determination relied upon that information.
 During the hearing, you testified that the amount you provided in your application was correct.
-However, you asked that your current living expenses, which include rent, transportation, utilities and taxes, be considered when calculating your annual household income.
+However, you asked that your living expenses be considered when calculating your annual household income.

-Since the Internal Revenue Service rules do not allow living expenses, such as rent, utilities, transportation and taxes, to be deducted from the calculation of your adjusted gross income, they cannot be deducted when NYSOH computes your modified adjusted gross income for APTC purposes.
-Therefore, NYSOH correctly determined your household income to be \$26,000.00.
+Since the Internal Revenue Service rules do not allow living expenses such as rent, utilities, cable and phone to be deducted from the calculation of your adjusted gross income, they cannot be deducted when NYSOH computes your modified adjusted gross income for APTC purposes.
+Therefore, NYSOH correctly determined your household income to be \$44,195.84.

-You are in a one-person household for purposes of this analysis.
-This is because you expect to file your 2016 income taxes as single and will claim no dependents on that tax return.
+You are in a two-person household.
+You expect to file your 2016 income taxes as head of household and will claim one dependent on that tax return.

-You reside in Kings County, where the second lowest cost silver plan available for an individual subscriber through NYSOH costs \$369.00 per month.
+You reside in Queens County, where the second lowest cost silver plan available for and individual through NYSOH costs \$368.26 per month.

-An annual income of \$26,000.00 is 220.9% of the 2015 FPL for a one-person household.
-At 220.9% of the FPL, the expected contribution in 2016 to the cost of the health insurance premium is 7.2 % of income, or \$156.00 per month.
+An annual income of \$44,195.84 is 277.44% of the 2015 Federal Poverty Level (FPL) for a two-person household.
+At 277.44% of the FPL, the expected contribution to the cost of the health insurance premium is 8.99% of income, or \$331.10 per month.

-The maximum amount of APTC that can be approved equals the cost of the second lowest cost silver plan available through NYSOH for an individual subscriber in your county (\$369.00 per month) minus your expected contribution (\$156.00 per month), which equals \$213.00 per month.
-Therefore, NYSOH correctly determined you to be eligible for up to \$213.00 per month in APTC.
+The maximum amount of APTC that can be approved equals the cost of the second lowest cost silver plan available through NYSOH for an individual in your county (\$368.26 per month) minus your expected contribution (\$331.10 per month), which equals \$37.16 per month.
+Therefore, rounding to the nearest dollar, NYSOH correctly determined you to be eligible for up to \$37.00 per month in APTC.

-The second issue is whether you were properly found eligible for cost-sharing reductions.
+The second issue is whether you were properly found ineligible for cost-sharing reductions.
 Cost-sharing reductions are available to a person who has a household income no greater than 250% of the FPL.
-Since a household income of \$26,000.00 is 220.9 % of the applicable FPL, NYSOH correctly found you to be eligible for cost sharing reductions.
+Since a household income of \$44,195.84 is 277.44% of the applicable FPL, NYSOH correctly found you to be ineligible for cost-sharing reductions.